Economy of Jordan: Services

-Services accounted for more than 70 percent of gross domestic product (GDP) in 2004.
-The sector employed nearly 75 percent of the labor force in 2002.
+Services accounted for more than 70% of gross domestic product (GDP) in 2004.
+The sector employed nearly 75% of the labor force in 2002.

 Jordan's banking system consists of 25 commercial banks, three Islamic banks, and nine foreign banks, with total assets of Jordanian dinar, JOD 57 billion (or EUR69.6 billion).
 Between 2010 and 2020, the sector's total assets climbed by 5% on average, led by a 7% increase in lending.

 The banking sector is widely regarded as advanced in both regional and international terms.
 In 2007, total profits of the 15 listed banks rose 14.89% to JD640m ($909m).
 Jordan's strong growth of 6% in 2007 was reflected in a 20.57% expansion in net credit to JD17.9bn ($25.4bn) by the end of the year.
 The most improvement was in trade, construction and industry.
 Many banks suffered from the sharp correction in the Amman Stock Market in 2006, encouraging them to focus on core banking business in 2007, and this was reflected in a 16.65% rise in net interest and commission income to JD1.32bn ($1.87bn).
 The stock market also picked up in 2007 and total portfolio income losses decreased.
 Although Jordan's banking sector is small by global standards, it has attracted strong interest from regional investors in Lebanon and the GCC.
 New regulations introduced by the CBJ, in addition to political stability, have helped to create a favourable investment environment.
-Its conservative policies helped Jordan avoid the global financial crisis of 2009, Jordanian banks was one of the only countries that posted a profit in 2009.
+Its conservative policies helped Jordan avoid the 2008 financial crisis, Jordanian banks was one of the only countries that posted a profit in 2009.

 Banking sector profitability was momentarily impacted (in 2020) by the COVID-19-induced economic downturn, but it already recovered to pre-COVID-19 levels in 2021.
 The Jordanian banking sector's non-performing loan (NPL) ratio remained at 5.5% during the COVID-19 pandemic.
 According to a survey conducted in 2021, the pandemic's impact on credit supply in Jordan has been quite limited, with two-thirds of the banks surveyed indicating a constant or growing availability of loans.
 50% of banks also reported an increase to loan supply for SMEs.
 For corporates, the increase was 25%.

 90% of Banks believed that the pandemic will also affect the digitization of internal processes.
 81% believed that banks' daily operations will be impacted and 90% believed that banks' online offerings will be improved.